sts10/sts10.github.io/_posts/2023-01-11-playing-with-binary-fuse-filters.markdown

 I'll keep playing with this this week, cuz I think it's interesting stuff (and if that C++ example is anything to go on, I chose a good tool for my problem).

 If you spot any mistakes that are slowing this code down, or have any tips or ideas or questions, [let me know on Mastodon](https://hachyderm.io/@schlink).

+Note from 2024: Here's [a "fast Bloom filter implementation in Rust"](https://github.com/jedisct1/rust-bloom-filter) that might be helpful to check out.